reactjs/react.dev/src/content/reference/react-dom/createPortal.md

 ### `createPortal(children, domNode, key?)` {/*createportal*/}

-To create a portal, call `createPortal`, passing some JSX, the DOM node where it should be rendered, and an optional key:
+To create a portal, call `createPortal`, passing some JSX and the DOM node where it should be rendered:

 ```js
 import { createPortal } from 'react-dom';